-Since the establishment of AMHS in 1963, technology has transformed dramatically and the AMHS fleet has not kept pace.
-Internet access is vital for crew members to access email, communicate with shoreside staff, and access AMOS records and checklists on AMOS.
-Additionally, customers have become accustomed to having internet service available at all times.
-Adding satellite internet (e.g., Starlink) benefits crew and passengers.
-If AMHS adds on-board Wi-Fi for passengers, it can promote itself as a transportation option for remote workers.
-AMHS is currently testing Starlink on the M/V Hubbard and the M/V Columbia, with access restricted to crew.
+Since the establishment of AMHS in 1963, technology has transformed dramatically and the AMHS fleet has struggled to keep pace.
+Internet access is vital for crew members to access email, communicate with shoreside staff, and access AMOS records and checklists in AMOS.
+AMHS is currently testing Starlink, a satellite internet provider, on the M/V Hubbard and the M/V Columbia, with access restricted to crew.
+In addition to the benefits that internet provides to crew, customers have become accustomed to having internet service available at all times and access to internet will allow AMHS to promote itself as a transportation option for remote workers.